gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

     resourceName: ingress-nginx-blueprint
 ```

-__Imports__: The Blueprint needs a _Target_ import of type _kubernetes-cluster_.
+__Imports__: The Blueprint needs a _Target_ import of type _kubernetes-cluster_ and a data import for the namespace.
-The target `my-target-cluster` that we created before needs to be connected to the Blueprint's import in the Installation.
+The target `my-target-cluster` and the configmap that we created before, needs to be connected to the Blueprint's import in the Installation.

 :warning: The "#" has to be used to reference the previously created target.
 Otherwise, Landscaper would try to import the target from another component's export.